 - Examples of both improper and proper ladder use

-It also give you examples of the types of ladders that should and shouldn’t be used in various scenarios.
+It also gives you examples of the types of ladders that should and shouldn’t be used in various scenarios.

 Great for: Any workers, supervisors, and employers who use ladders on their worksite